Wellshot Station: History

 In 1897, there was a flock of 387,000 merino sheep on the property which had produced 5801 bales of wool.

 A serious bushfire broke out resulting from lightning strike at the property in 1918.
 The glare could be seen from Springlea homestead, some 40 mi distant.

 James Inglis was the station manager from 1906 to 1925.
-He had joined the New Zealand and Australian Land company Limited in 1888 and worked at both Wellshot and Eddington Station before returning to Wellshot to manage the property.
+He had joined the New Zealand and Australian Land Company in 1888 and worked at both Wellshot and Eddington Station before returning to Wellshot to manage the property.
 Inglis's son Eric Ronald (3 June 1898 – 16 February 1991) later documented life on the station in a memoir: "When we arrived at Wellshot many of the facilities were run down and below standard, and Father had much renovation and rebuilding work done.
 This was greatly appreciated.
 There were usually about five or six jackaroos at the station, as well as an overseer, book keeper, blacksmith, engineer, horse boy, a head musterer and about seven musterers, and a married couple.
 The male half of the married couple would cook and his wife would do all the housekeeping at the station.".
 Eric Inglis served with the 11th Light Horse Regiment in World War I and wrote a memoir titled Days Long Since.

 William Clarkson was the next manager who remained at Wellshot until 1933.

 A station hand, Reuben Hunt, died at Wellshot shortly after being bitten a caterpillar during his lunch break in 1935.
 The caterpillar had fallen into his shirt as he sat under a tree then bitten him, he was swiftly covered in a painful rash and started vomiting.
 He was taken to the homestead but died en route to the hospital in Longreach.
 Later that year in June, 50,000 sheep were moved from the property in 400 railway trucks and sent off to Boatman Station.
 In December of the same year the area was struck by a heatwave with the station recording a maximum temperature of 122 F.

 The lease for Wellshot expired in 1948, so the New Zealand and Australian Land Company had to truck about 30,000 sheep from the property in readiness to allow the station to be cut up for closer settlement.
 Later the same year the station was hit by a storm and suffered significant damage from cyclonic gales and heavy hail.
 The manager, Mr MacIntyre, reported the hail tore holes in the iron roofs and was packed to a depth of one foot on the verandah.

 An unstocked 20000 acre homestead block on the station was sold for £35,000 in 1953.
 The purchasers were the Gordon brothers of Gordonvale, another Wellshot selection.